LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 linear trend fitting on zero-filled daily series rather than a survival/censoring framework, which sidesteps the mismatch.

-`[affects: H-S2.1 — sample/outcome construction]`
+`[affects: README §7.1 -- sample/outcome construction]`

-## 4. A customer random-intercept mixed model (MixedLM) was the planned RQ1 estimator
+## 4. A customer random-intercept mixed model (MixedLM) was the planned estimator

 **Assumed:** growth slopes nested within customers would be modeled with `statsmodels` MixedLM, `slope ~ maturity`, `groups=customer_id`.